Roles & Permissions (RBAC)

 | Description | Role purpose | Can view and edit users and applications |

-- Assign permissions to the role from the permissions list
+- Attach permissions to the role from the permissions list.

 Via API